Announcing PSPP - fall 2025

 In the Footsteps of Daniel Boone

-This biography of America’s pioneer hero tells his life by putting his story on the landscape.
-It takes readers to 85 sites spread across 11 states where they can see markers, monuments, plaques, historic homes and replica forts.
-It shares the episodes and adventures of his life which unfolded there, knitting them together to reveal the full sweep of his amazing life spanning a remarkable 86 years.
+This biography of America’s pioneer hero tells his life story by putting it on the landscape, illustrated by photographs captured of living history reenactors during the last 20 years.
+Over 160 photographs illustrate the 186-page narrative of his life.
+A 60-page appendix with another 160 photos takes readers to 100 sites spread across 11 states where they can see markers, monuments, plaques, historic homes and replica forts.
+This book shares the episodes and adventures of Boone’s life which unfolded there, knitting them together to reveal the full sweep of his adventurous life spanning a remarkable 86 years.
 These are places commemorated by prior generations of Americans where Boone lived, hunted, fought, and dreamed of the next frontier.
 Step into America’s story.

 Before They Were Heroes at King's Mountain